ZeiP/viiteaineistomuunnin/README.md

-# Web service to convert Finnish bank's account statements to FIN-KTL data
+# Web service to convert data to KTL

-Viiteaineistomuunnin is a Flask-powered web service to convert payment events from various sources to a FIN-KTL compatible reference payment file for use with Kilta / Kuksa and other data consumers.
+Viiteaineistomuunnin is a Flask-powered web service to convert payment events from various sources to a KTL (konekielinen tapahtumaluettelo) compatible reference payment file for use with Kilta / Kuksa and other data consumers.

 ## Compatible source files